The UK’s largest Passivhaus school which features cross laminated timber as its main structural element and has brought many benefits to the school.

 The superstructure consists predominantly of an offsite manufactured glulam beam and columns, with cross laminated timber wall and slab elements.
 The glulam framed structure has a concrete plinth and the cross laminated timber panelled superstructure includes some steel elements.

-Harris Academy was shortlisted for the Wood Awards 2020 in the Education & Public sector.
+- Shortlisted for the Wood Awards 2020 in the Education & Public sector.